GogulnathSA123/Turtlebot3_Problems/README.md

-# TurtleBot3 SLAM using ROS1
+# TurtleBot3 SLAM using ROS1 in a custom environment

 This project demonstrates real-time Simultaneous Localization and Mapping (SLAM) using TurtleBot3 in the Robot Operating System (ROS1) framework.